lijcam/lijcam.github.io/_lessons/adding persistence to our application.md

 This exercise builds on what we learned from the previous exercise.
 The goal, to attach storage into our mongo pod to keep our high scores!

-If you are looking for more of a challenge, this section has the option to complete using the command line, but does require familiarity with editing [YAML notation](https://en.wikipedia.org/wiki/YAML).

 Containers are stateless in nature.
 If our container fails, is redeployed, or rescheduled to another node, any data it was holding is lost.
-In Kubernetes, we use Persistent Volumes to overcome this, by attaching a Persistent Volume Claim to our containers.
+In Kubernetes, we use Persistent Volumes to overcome this, by attaching a [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes "Kubernetes documentation") to our containers.

 Enter the Developer perspective, and enter the Topology view.
-Switch to Project `userXX-team-pacman`.
+Switch to project **_username_-team-pacman**.

 ![deploy-mongo-pacman](../assets/img/deploy-mongo-pacman.png)